Blendify/blender-manual/blender_docs/manual/modeling/meshes/vertex_groups/weight_edit.rst

    then the Vertex Weights Panel disappears.

-Each row in the Weight table contains 4 active elements:
+Each row in the Weight table contains four active elements:

 .. figure:: /images/modeling-mesh_vertex-weight-editor-name.jpg